Image source: Pinterest

-If you’re throwing a summer bridal shower, make it feel like a sun-soaked getaway with palm frond decor and tropical flavors galore.
-Look for a spa, hotel, or friend’s backyard with a pool and gazebo that can be sectioned off semi-privately or rented for an afternoon to celebrate the bride.
+If you’re throwing a summer wedding or bridal shower, make it feel like a sun-soaked getaway with palm frond decor and tropical flavors galore.
+Look for a spa, hotel, or friend’s backyard with a pool and gazebo that can be sectioned off semi-privately or rented for an afternoon to celebrate.
 Embrace the tropical theme with colorful tableware, pineapples carved as vases or cocktail glasses, and flamingo patterned napkins or tablecloths.
-This is one of those bridal shower party themes guests definitely won’t forget!
+This is one of those shower party themes guests definitely won’t forget!
 If you have guests who cannot attend in person, send them a mini package in advance along with a link to log into the shower virtually.
 Encourage virtual attendees to pick a fun virtual background, so they can still participate in games and have a great time.

 - Food ideas: Keep it light with fruit salads, popsicles, and platters with cheeses, nuts, and crackers.

 - Drink ideas: Create cocktails and juices that play off the tropical theme such as a pineapple mojito, guava mimosa, or coconut pina colada.

 - Favor ideas: Provide bamboo fans or take-home pineapples as a fun and quirky favor.

 Celebrate with a whimsical nautical-themed wedding or bridal shower.
 If you’re able to host the shower on the water or on a boat that’s ideal, but this theme will be just as great in your living room!
 It will easily come to life using the traditional blue and white colors as the base for decorations and adding all kinds of other decor and personality on top of it.

 - Decor ideas: Use accent colors such as yellow, red, or pink.
 Fun additions include rope, fishing net, sand dollars, anchors, and driftwood.